gordonwelchman/rpi_imsi_catcher/README.md

 Please follow the below process for a working simple_IMSI-catcher.py based install on any Raspberry Pi (1, 2, 3, 4), no issues with 32-bit or 64-bit as seen with some other Linux distros e.g. Ubuntu only working on Pi 4, the same with Dragon OS with its Pi64 image.

+## Research

+I strongly advise reading up on the GSM - the system, and its associated protocols.
+There is a digestible introduction available on [Harrison's Sandbox](https://harrisonsand.com/posts/gsm-security) that is directly relevant to this Github.

 ## What you will require
 You will require a Raspberry Pi and the ability to flash images to the bootable media.
 - A Raspberry Pi, ideally a Pi Zero 2, Pi 4, or Pi CM4.